What is a TED-Ed Club?

 What if I'm already meeting in an informal "club"?

 We've heard of some fantastic groups around the world meeting around TED topics.
 We're eager to hear more about these groups!
-We welcome you to apply so you can become an official part of the TED community.
+We welcome you to apply so you can become an official part of the TED community!

-Your TED-Ed Club name is the name of your school and then TED-Ed Club or TED-Ed Club and then your school name.
+Your group name should include the name of your school and then TED-Ed Club or TED-Ed Student Talks Program.
 An example would be “Elm Street High School's TED-Ed Club” or “TED-Ed Club Elm Street High School” or “Elm Street High School’s TED-Ed Student Talks Program.”

 I made a mistake in my application, or my information has changed

-We appreciate your interest in the TED-Ed Clubs program, but we are only able to approve applications from grammar to secondary schools or educational organizations working with students in these grades at this time.
+We appreciate your interest in the TED-Ed Student Talks Program, but we are only able to approve applications from grammar to secondary schools or educational organizations working with students in these grades at this time.
 If you can be an official volunteer to work with students in that age group, then let us know.

 We do hope to expand the program to include colleges and universities in the future, but we currently do not have materials to support students at that level.
 You may also be interested in looking into creating a TEDx University event - these events are TEDx events hosted at a college or university, and organized by current university administration staff, faculty or students.
 To learn more, check out the TEDx university event page.